uahic/polymarket-rl-btc-bot/README.md

 # Polymarket RL BTC Bot

-A reinforcement learning trading bot for Polymarket BTC prediction markets.
+A reinforcement learning trading bot for Polymarket BTC prediction markets (BTC 15-minute up/down markets.

 Ships with a simple PPO (Proximal Policy Optimization) implementation with a GRU-based actor-critic to trade 15-minute BTC binary outcome markets on the Polymarket CLOB.

 Supports auto-discovery for custom python classes (for other RL implementations/bots) as well.

 Supports offline training on historical data and live or paper-mode deployment.

+Please note, this repository is work in progress, feel free to contribute :-)

 ---